 What if I cannot pay in full by the due date?

-The Tax Commissioner’s office does accept partial payments, and taxpayers are welcome to make as many payments as needed to pay off the balance; however, penalties and interest continue to accrue on the outstanding balance.
-Any account with an outstanding balance will be subject to a lien; therefore, the Tax Commissioner’s office encourages full payment of any outstanding balance as soon as possible.
+The Tax Commissioner’s office accepts partial payments, and taxpayers are welcome to make as many payments as needed to pay off the balance; however, penalties and interest continue to accrue on the outstanding balance.
+Accounts with an outstanding balance are subject to a lien; therefore, the Tax Commissioner’s office encourages full payment of any outstanding balance as soon as possible.

 What is a lien?
 What are the consequences of a lien?